NativeScript/workshop/docs/chapters/chapter6.md

 npm i nativescript-camera --save
 ```

-Open `wizard-profile.component.ts` and import `nativescript-camera`
+Next, open `wizard-profile.component.ts` and import `nativescript-camera` using the line of code below.

 ``` javascript
 import * as camera from 'nativescript-camera';
 ```

-Then update `takeProfilePicture` function to take a picture and call `this.updateProfilePicture` and pass the picture you got from the camera.
+After that, update the `WizardProfileComponent`’s `takeProfilePicture` function to take a picture and call `this.updateProfilePicture`, passing the `ImageAsset` you got from the camera plugin’s callback function.
 Try to figure it out based on the info in the documentation.
 Note that you might need to call `camera.requestPermissions();` from `ngOnInit`.